Artistic Haven

 Image Source

 Your rough loop looks solid and centered.
-Now, clear away every leftover scaffold mark to reveal the clean edge.
+Now, clear away every leftover scaffold mark to reveal the clean edge of the perfect ellipse.
 Reinforce your favorite curve using a soft pencil like an HB or 2B and apply slightly more pressure.
 Drag the lead in one smooth pass across the paper.
 Switch to a kneaded eraser afterward and press lightly over the messy grid lines.
+Dabbing lifts graphite without dragging it across the fresh border.
+Use a fresh white vinyl block for stubborn smudges if necessary.
+A leftover ghost mark happens occasionally, so just leave it alone for now.
+More shape drills await you when you follow this guide to draw a star.

 6. Ink the Final Path for a Crisp, Permanent Outline